APSL/react-native-section-menu/README.md

 ## Usage

 To render a basic menu, take the following code as an example.
 It will render a green header in Android with a drawer-based animation and a TabBar navigation for iOS.
+You can combine this component with [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to fully customize the icons of your menu.

 ```js
 import { Menu } from 'react-native-section-menu'